cubieb/HIPnet/release/README.txt

 * The provided image and code are not suitable for use in a home router.
 * This code release is proof of concept only.
-* This code demonstrates a subset of CableLabs draft "A Near Term Solution for Home IP Networking (HIPnet);" it does not provide a complete implementation of HIPnet.
+* This code demonstrates a subset of CableLabs draft "A Near Term Solution for Home IP Networking (HIPnet)" - it does not provide a complete implementation of HIPnet.
 * This code supports connecting only one downstream HIPnet router.
 If more than one router is connected, then connect only one router and reboot.
 * This version of HIPnet supports only given prefix sizes smaller than a /51.